Jordan Knights FC

 Jordan Knights Football Club (نادي و أكاديمية فرسان الأردن), also known in Arabic as Fursan Al-Urdon, is a Jordanian football club based in Al-Dmenah, Amman, Jordan.
 It currently competes in the Jordanian Third Division League, the fourth tier of Jordanian football.

 History

 Academy team

 Established in 2009, Jordan Knights is best known for their academies at various age groups.
 Led by owner and CEO Abdullah Elqutati, it is a privately run football club consisting of over 300 academy players across both sexes as of January 2025.

 The club has won various youth international competitions, including the Gothia Cup, Donosti Cup, and the Arab Elite Cup.

 On 18 February 2019, Jordan Knights signed a cooperation agreement with Emirati club Shabab Al Ahli.

+They were crowned as u15 League Champions for three years in a row from 2022-2024.
+Winning the U15 Jordan cup in 2024 and 2025.

 On 3 January 2025, Jordan Knights were crowned as Jordanian U-17 Junior League champions after drawing on the final matchday against Etihad, but had to halt their celebrations due to riots.
 The Jordan Football Association imposed various penalties against both clubs as a result.